gvwilson/thirdbit/src/fiction/santas/index.md

 *I'm getting pretty good at this,* he thought giddily as he half-slid, half-bounced around a corner.
 There!
-Door number one oh six, "Emerg Whvr".
+That was the door.
-He hoped it meant what he thought it meant, because if it didn't, he was going to set a record for the world's briefest escape.
+He hoped the label "Emerg Whrvr" meant what he thought it meant, because if it didn't, he was going to set a record for the world's briefest escape.

 He twisted the handle,
-pulled the door aside,
+slid the door aside,
-tripped on the sill as he stepped through, slid the door shut behind him and snicked the lock.
+tripped on the sill as he stepped through, shut the door behind him and snicked the lock.
 At least he hoped that was a lock.
 Even more,
 he hoped he wouldn't be here long enough to find out if it wasn't.